-When it comes to hosting there are different types of solutions – Dedicated, VPS, Cloud and Shared hosting are the most common – each caters for websites of differing sizes and traffic levels.
+When it comes to hosting there are different types of solutions – Dedicated, VPS, Cloud and Shared hosting are the most common – each caters to websites of differing sizes and traffic levels.

-To ensure you make the right choice let’s cover some of the basics of shared hosting so that you can make a more informed decision when choosing a web hosting provider and a suitable price plan package.
+But, don't worry.
+In this post, you will learn everything you need to know about shared hosting so that you can make an informed decision when choosing a web host provider and a price plan package.

 Shared hosting as the name suggests is when a website shares a hosting server with multiple sites.
 Potentially, hundreds of sites can share the same server.
 It’s kind of like renting a room in a massive house, where everyone uses communal facilities.